Last updated May 10th, 2022.

-However, the Filipino population is not only large and continuously growing – it’s also comprised of well-educated, English-speaking people.
+However, the Philippine population is not only large and continuously growing.
+It’s also comprised of well-educated, English-speaking people.

 This multinational migration has fostered the growing Filipino middle class.
 As always, a rising middle class is an excellent sign of continued, sustainable growth.

 With that being said, the Philippines has a few areas for improvement.
 Its heavy bureaucracy rivals that of Latin America, and foreign investment possibilities are limited.

 Buying a condo or stocks in the Philippines isn’t terribly difficult, but foreigners are still unable to own land.

 Luckily, these things are fixable, and the Filipino government will hopefully take steps to make it easier for foreigners to invest in the country.
 However, there is one problem with investing in the Philippines that the government can’t do much to control – natural disasters.

 The Philippines is, sadly, one of the most disaster-prone countries in the whole world.
 Its location makes it prone to typhoons.
 They can do quite a lot of damage considering that the country is comprised of a series of islands.

 It’s also prone to seismic activity thanks to its proximity to fault lines between the Eurasian and Philippine tectonic plates.